 The next morning, while Drew was at his last religious education class, the team played exceptionally well getting ahead by 7 points only to barely lose 8 to 9 to end the tournament.
 Despite the loss, the boys proved they could compete with the older boys and are still getting better with every game.

-Will played shortstop but the ball never came his was during the inning.
-Clearly the weather dulled his enthusiasm but despite the cold and rain, Will never once complained.
+Will played shortstop but the ball never came his way during the inning.
+Clearly, the weather dulled his enthusiasm but, despite the cold and rain, Will never once complained.

 Right there...standing in the rain, ready to step up to home plate...is the moment a child realized adults aren't necessarily all that bright.